Day 4 – Sunday 3rd June

 2 Colin, Stephane, M & Mme Menard, Tom

-Whilst having our chat, where we were joined by Stéphane who helped with my translations!
+Whilst having our chat, we were joined by Stéphane who helped with my translations!

-At the museum, Tom was able to purchase one of the books that Stéphane has written focusing on Operation BLUECOAT, volume two of which includes a photograph of his father.
+At the museum, Tom was able to purchase one of the books that Stéphane has written focusing on Operation BLUECOAT.
+Volume two of which includes a photograph of Tom’s father.

-Before we got too settled, we decided that it was time to move on (and out of the heat & into the air-conditioned car!) to take advantage of the weather & get some of our photographs taken.
+Before we got too settled, we decided that it was time to move on (and out of the heat & into the air-conditioned car!).
+We needed to take advantage of the weather & get some of our photographs taken.

 Hottot les Bagues CWGC Cenetery

 First stop was the Commonwealth War Graves Commission cemetery at Hottot les Bagues on behalf of a friend of ours: Peter Muir Findlay.
 Muir was the main gunner in SKYE tank of 8 Troop, 3rd Battalion Scots Guards who fought through the Normandy campaign and beyond.
-Their first day in action was at the start of Operation BLUECOAT where, on reaching their objective (Hill 226), they were attacked by a unit of German JagdPanther self-propelled guns.
+On their first day in action (at the start of Operation BLUECOAT) they reached their objective (Hill 226).
+Then a unit of German JagdPanther self-propelled guns attacked them.
 Most of the Scots Guards’ tanks were destroyed & 18 men killed or missing (believed killed), two more were reported missing & 19 were wounded.
 All of the Guardsmen who lost their lives in this action are buried together in the Hottot-Les-Bagues War Cemetery.

 Hottot les Bagues: “The Lone House” and a surprise

-Last year, Glyn & I had taken some photos near the farm of La Bruyère as we’d seen an aerial photograph with the Hampshire’s positions marked on them, but we’d not had the opportunity at that point to read the war diary in detail.
+Last year, Glyn & I had taken some photos near the farm of La Bruyère.
+Guided by an aerial photograph with the Hampshire’s positions marked on them.
+However we’d not had the opportunity at that point to read the war diary in detail.

-So, this year, one of the places that we were looking for at the eastern end of the village was a house known as “The Lone House” in the Devon’s war diary.
-We worked out a possible “candidate” for this place & so turned down a track just before the village
+So, this year, “The Lone House”, as referred to in the Devon’s war diary, was the first target.
+It lay at the eastern end of the village.
+We worked out a possible “candidate” for this place down a track just before the village.

 Whilst sorting ourselves out, his mother, father & younger brother appeared – the family Cosnefroy.